-9.1 The blocks have a reaction to fire classification\ of A1 to BS EN 13501-1: 2007 and are classified as noncombustible as defined in the national Building Regulations.
+9.1 The blocks have a reaction to fire classificationof A1 to BS EN 13501-1 : 2007 and are classified as noncombustible as defined in the national Building Regulations.

-9.2 The fire resistance of walls constructed with aircrete masonry can be determined by reference to:
+9.2 The fire resistance of walls constructed with autoclaved aerated concrete masonry and thin-layer mortar can be determined by reference to:

-- BS EN 1996-1-2: 2005, Annex B, Tables NB 4.6 and its UK National Annex, Tables NA 3.10 to NA 3.12 - BRE Report BR 128: 1988. - 9.3 With regard to the placing of cavity barriers, the surface of the products may be taken as Class 0. - 9.4 The fire performance and suitability of wall ties and anchors for a specific construction should be confirmed with the manufacturer of these products.
+- BS EN 1996-1-2: 2005, Annex B, Tables NB 4.6 and its UK National Annex, Tables NA 3.10 to NA 3.12 - BRE Report BR 128 : 1988. - 9.3 With regard to the placing of cavity barriers, the surface of the system may be taken as Class 0.

+9.4 The fire performance and suitability of wall ties and anchors for a specific construction should be confirmed with the manufacturer of these products.